MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-streambuf-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlev çağrıları [sbumpc](#sbumpc).
-Bir uygulama olmadığına dikkat edin, bu üye işlevi sağlamak için gereklidir.
+Üye işlevi [stamponc](#sbumpc)çağırır.
+Bu üye işlevi sağlamak için bir uygulamanın gerekli olmadığına unutmayın.

 ### <a name="example"></a>Örnek